 For delicious and authentic local quick bites, drop by Mercado de San Miguel.
 This is Madrid’s first gourmet market, which has loads of food choices that even your little picky eaters will find something to their liking.

 From castles to airport museum to white sand beaches, Malaga has it all.
 Malaga is not your typical Spanish city that is known to the world, but it is a city worth spending a few days exploring the history behind.
 This place is also home to a waterpark named Aqualand Torremolinos, which kids will absolutely love.
 Another reason to visit this place is Parque de la Alameda because of its accessibility.
 It is situated in the central part of the city and certainly has enough room for the kids to run around.
+This should be on your list of the best cities in Spain.

 Best Time to Visit Malaga

-Malaga is blessed with Mediterranean climate thus making any month a good month to visit, although July and August can get really warm and sticky.
+Malaga is blessed with Mediterranean climate, thus making any month a good month to visit, although July and August can get really warm and sticky.
 Autumn, September to November, and spring, March to May, are the best months to enjoy outdoor activities in Malaga.

 Five Best Things to do in Malaga